franroma-720/til/tils/Forecasting.md

 - Time series that shows no autocorrelation are called **white noise**.
   For a white noise series, we expect 95% of the spikes in the ACF to lie within ±2/√T where T is the length of the time series.
   If one or more large spikes are outside these bounds, or if substantially more than 5% of spikes are outside these bounds, then the series is probably not white noise.

+## Time Series Decomposition

+Time series are typically decomposed into three componenets (called the STL decomposition method): a trend-cycle componenet, a seasonal component, and a remainder component.
+We can use additive or multiplicative decompositions.
+Before decomposing, it can sometimes be helpful to transform the data using calendar adjustments, population adjustments, inflation adjustments, or mathematical transformations.